Connor-Bernard/gradeView/README.md

 # GradeView Web Aplication

 ## About
-This application was created by Connor Bernard at the University of California, Berkeley for the sake of displaying student grade information.
+This application was created using Node and React by Connor Bernard at the University of California, Berkeley for the sake of displaying student grade information.

 ## Configuration
 ### -- SERVER SETUP --